johnfliu818/required-parameters/README.md

 # required-pm
-ensures all required parameters are defined. e.g. required({firstName, lastName}) => Error: lastName is required
+ensures all required parameters are defined.
+For example, if a user forgets to enter lastName, required({firstName, lastName}) would throw an error "lastName is required"

 ## Purpose